 Deion Sanders, now considered by many to be one of the greatest cornerbacks and return specialists of all time, had to make a pretty big decision while still attending North Fort Meyers High School.

 “It was a good feeling, but I knew I was going to miss him,” Sanders’ mother, Connie Knight, said of sending her only son off to school.
 “But I felt good for him, because I knew he was going to do what he always wanted to do.
 I had input, because I didn’t want to go out of the state to see him play.
 I just couldn’t afford it.
-By going to Tallahassee, I knew I could be there,” said Knight.
-“And I was there.
+By going to Tallahassee, I knew I could be there, and I was there.
 I went to every home game.”

 Bobby Bowden, who was Florida State’s head coach at the time of Sanders’ recruitment, wasn’t too fond of playing true freshmen.
 Grace says he made a special exception for the talented defensive back.